smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * use Video > Adjust video image settings > RTX video enhancement > super resolution/high dynamic range to enhance content
 * put ICC Profiles in here press <kbd>⊞ Win+R</kbd> type %SystemDrive%Windows/System32/spool/drivers/color
 * find manufactures icc profile they are for SDR or just use windows default
-* I use [srgb_to_gamma2p2_sdr.icm](https://github.com/dylanraga/win11hdr-srgb-to-gamma2.2-icm) a lot (quick gamma lower for all windows and games threw magic that microsoft has never changed since 1996)
+* I may use [srgb_to_gamma2p2_sdr.icm](https://github.com/dylanraga/win11hdr-srgb-to-gamma2.2-icm) (quick gamma lower for all windows and games threw magic that microsoft has never changed since 1996)
 * cables, make sure you have proper cables
 * ABL (Automatic Brightness Limiter) is a thing
 ---